yashpatel5400/stats604-project4/notebooks/report.md

                 date_ = (current_date + pd.DateOffset(days=i))
                 stations_data.append(df[df.index == (date_.month, date_.day)].values.flatten())

         stations_data = np.array(stations_data).flatten()
         return stations_data

 historic = HistoricAveragePredictor()
 ```

 Suppose we want to make a prediction for Dec 1.
 The rationale for this model is that the temperature of this year's Dec 1 will be similar to that of past Dec 1's.
 In particular, let $y_{i}$ be the maximum temperature of Dec 1 for year $i$.
 In NOAA dataset, we have $1941 \leq i \leq 2021$.
-Then, the prediction of maximum temperature of Dec 1, 2022 is
+Then, the prediction of the maximum temperature of Dec 1, 2022 is
 $$\frac{1}{2021-1941+1} \sum_{i=1941}^{2021}y_i.$$
-So, our baseline is to predict historic average of minimum, average, and maximum temperatures for each station on that particular day.
+So, our baseline is to predict the historic average of minimum, average, and maximum temperatures for each station on that particular day.
 Unfortunately, this baseline did not end up performing that well for us.

 #### Weighted Average Predictor

 The Weighted Average baseline predictor interpolates between the Previous Day Predictor and the Historical Average Predictor.
-At its core, it exploits the idea that tomorrow's temperature will be similar to today's temperature but the temperate 5 days from now will be more similar to the historical average temperature for that day.
+At its core, it exploits the idea that tomorrow's temperature will be similar to today's temperature but the temperature 5 days from now will be more similar to the historical average temperature for that day.
 To this end, the Weighted Average Predictor computes a weighted average between today's temperature and the historical average temperature for each day and station.
 In other words, for each station, for each day, for each measurement (i.e., min, avg, max), the Weighted Average Predictor computes a weighted average between today's temperature and the historical average for the corresponding day.
 The model class below formalizes this idea in code.
 Note that it takes in as input a fixed set of mixing weights and uses the PreviousDayPredictor and the Historical Average Predictor as black-boxes.

 ```python